Nutrition (NUTR)

 NUTR 111, IMPERFECT & THRIVING, 2 Credits

-Explores information and opportunities consistent with a positive transition to OSU in general, and the College of Public Health and Human Sciences in particular.
+Explores information and opportunities consistent with a positive transition to OSU in general, and the College of Health in particular.
 Emphasizes principles of health and wellness, enhancing a sense of belonging and engagement, resources that contribute to student success, as well as personal growth and development.
 CROSSLISTED as H 111/HDFS 111/KIN 111/NUTR 111.

 Equivalent to: H 111, HDFS 111, KIN 111